Twr29/dbpy1.0-man/README.md

-# Sqlpy Program
+# Dbpy1.0-man Program
-Sqlpy is a simple program to management database for server.
+Dbpy is a simple program to management database for server.
 This program is created because the experience of setting up the database on the server cli is very boring and includes one by one if you want to manage it.

-The features of this Sqlpy program are :
+The features of this Dbpy program are :
 1. Show Database
 2. Show Table
 3. Create Database